How to Build Your Own Skis or Snowboard: A Guide

 Core Preparation

 Start with your wood core.
 Give it the thickness taper and cut out the trenches for sidewall material.
-I pour a urethane sidewall, but hardwoods such as maple, or UHMW is a common choice too.
+I pour a urethane sidewall, but ABS and even hardwood are common choices too.
 Mill in any insert holes or reinforcement zones (like titanal plates or VDS rubber strips).

 Base and Metal Edge Preparation